svelte-librarian/sv-use/packages/website/src/lib/docs/core/browser/get-permission/index.md

 ---
-slug: "get-permission"
+slug: 'get-permission'
-title: "getPermission"
+title: 'getPermission'
-description: "Retrieves the status of a given permission."
+description: 'Retrieves the status of a given permission.'
-category: "browser"
+category: 'browser'
 ---

 ## Usage